mwshinn/PyDDM/doc/quickstart.rst

   - Ensure the simulation is long enough to capture the mass of the distribution.
 You can do this by increasing T_dur.
-  - Ensure that the simulation accuracy is suffirient for your model.
+  - Ensure that the simulation accuracy is sufficient for your model.
 In practice, this means checking that dx and dt are small enough.
   - Ensure you are not fitting multiple redundant parameters.
 For example, in the classic DDM, noise and boundary are redundant, so at least one of these parameters must be fixed.

-  You will learn more about these in the upcomming section :ref:`other_params`.
+  You will learn more about these in the upcoming section :ref:`other_params`.

 If we want to use these fitted values programmatically, we can use :meth:`~.Model.parameters` to obtain the fitted parameters, like: